bananadado/Advent-Of-Code/README.md

 Also a mishmash of python and C#: I tried to use C# as much as possible as I am currently learning it.

-Note: The tierlist was created by all of @flameded, @zadukk and I. Bfs = B tier, sorry for confusion (too much bfs this year)
+Note: The tierlist was created by all of @Flameded, @ZaDukk and I. Bfs = B tier, sorry for confusion (too much bfs this year)